dsyer/presos/decks/cloud-boot-netflix.md

 or Spring Cloud Components)

 ## Outline
-* Define Microservices
+* Define microservices
 * Define distributed system problems
-* Introduce Netflix OSS and how we have integrated it into Spring Boot
+* Introduce Netflix OSS and how we have integrated with Spring Boot

 ## What are micro-services?
 * Not monolithic :-)